 Dr Mathilde Touvier is a Research Director at INSERM, principal investigator of the NutriNet-Santé cohort.
 She is the Director of the Nutritional Epidemiology Research Team, EREN (U1153 Inserm / U1125 Inrae / Cnam / Sorbonne Paris Nord University).

-She is member of the steering committee of the Nutrition and Cancer NACRe network.
+She is a member of the steering committee of the Nutrition and Cancer NACRe network.
 She has been awarded the Inserm Research Prize in 2019 and the Bettencourt-Schueller Foundation Coup d’élan Research Prize in 2021.
-She has been appointed Professor at the College de France in Nutrition and Public Health for 2022-2023.
+She has been appointed Professor at the College de France in Nutrition and Public Health for 2022–23.

-Shalini Jayasekar Zürn, Union for International Cancer Control (UICC), CH
+Shalini Jayasekar Zürn, Union for International Cancer Control

 Shalini Jayasekar Zürn is a senior advocacy manager with the Union for International Cancer Control (UICC).
 She is a biologist by training and has extensive experience on the issues of access to medicines.

-Shalini gained experience in this topic by working with the World Health Organization on their Model List of Essential Medicines as well as Médecins Sans Frontières’s access campaign and other NGOs.
+Shalini gained experience in this topic by working with the World Health Organization on its Model List of Essential Medicines as well as Médecins Sans Frontières’s access campaign and other NGOs.
 She also has experience working with the pharmaceutical industry.

-Dr Emily Tonorezos, National Cancer Institute (NCI), US
+Dr Emily Tonorezos, National Cancer Institute, US

-In this position, Dr. Tonorezos leads NCI’s efforts to address the challenges facing cancer survivorship and their families — to prevent or mitigate adverse effects and to improve the health and well-being of cancer survivorship from the time of diagnosis through the remainder of their lives.
+In this position, Dr Tonorezos leads NCI’s efforts to address the challenges facing cancer survivorship and their families – to prevent or mitigate adverse effects and to improve the health and wellbeing of cancer survivorship from the time of diagnosis through the remainder of their lives.

-Dr. Tonorezos is a general internist, having earned her medical degree from the University of Rochester School of Medicine and masters in public health from the Johns Hopkins Bloomberg School of Public Health.
+Dr Tonorezos is a general internist, having earned her medical degree from the University of Rochester School of Medicine and masters in public health from the Johns Hopkins Bloomberg School of Public Health.